scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 You may wish to learn a little bit about the concepts of [Zulip streams and topics](https://zulipchat.com/help/about-streams-and-topics).
 Note that all streams and topics (and even single messages) have URLs, that you can open at separate tabs in your browser.

-If you wish, it would be wonderful to present yourself at the [personal intros](https://jointprob.zulipchat.com/#narrow/stream/331546-personal-intros) stream, preferrably as a new topic thread.
+If you wish, it would be wonderful to present yourself at the [personal intros](https://jointprob.zulipchat.com/#narrow/stream/331546-personal-intros) stream, preferably as a new topic thread.

 ## Agenda